pkiraly/qa-catalogue-web/README.md

 - `schema` (string) metadata schema type (`MARC21` as default or `PICA`)
 - `language` (string) default language of the user interface
-- `linkTemplate` (string) URL template to link into the library catalogue (`{id}` will be replaced by record identifier).
+- `linkTemplate` (string) URL template to link into the library catalogue (`{id}` will be replaced by the trimmed record identifier).
 This parameter does not work for all cataloueg classes.

 Example: